jagsader13/Collatz/README.md

 Compiling and Running Julia

-To compile and run type: python3 A1.py
-Then enter your desired directory
+To compile type: chmod u+x collatz.jl  | or if you want the recursed program|   To compile type: chmod u+x collatzRecur.jl To run type: collatz.jl  | or if you want the recursed program|   To compile type: collatzRecur.jl

 Compiling and Running Lisp